gxjansen/BlueSpark/README.md

   - Analyzes user's profile and last 200 posts
   - Fetches and analyzes the last 20 new followers
   - Processes each follower's profile and last 50 posts
+  - Recent Interaction Detection, to prevent posting intro messages to users you've already interacted with
 - **AI-Powered Message Generation**:
   - Creates personalized welcome messages using OpenRouter AI / Claude Haiku
   - Focuses on shared interests between user and follower